 7. Modified Planks (3 sets of 8-10 reps)

-The final one of our recommendations is to do some bodyweight rear delt exercises:
+The final one of my recommendations is to do some bodyweight rear delt exercises:

 - The starting position is in a plank position on your elbows.